MDsatan/cicd-pipeline-train-schedule-gradle/README.md

 2) Add id_rsa of azureuser on the BuildNode Jenkins.
 (ID: id_rsa)
 3) Add DockerHub credentials on the BuildNode Jenkins.
 (ID: docker-hub-credentials)
 4) Add SonarQube credentials on the BuildNode Jenkins.
 (ID: token)
+5) Add Azure Managed Credentials on the BuildNode Jenkins.
+(ID: azure-credentials)

 ## Original Descrtiption Below: